amandayung/ambeent-display/README.md

 # Am-bee-nt Display
-The Am-bee-nt Display visualizes group collaboration in a user's Google Drive activity.
+The Am-bee-nt Display visualizes group collaboration in a user's Google Drive.
 The display design uses the metaphor of group collaborators as worker bees.

 It is composed of a hexagonal box made of wood and acrylic.
 The acrylic portion of the display has been designed to appear like oozing honey.
 There are also wooden magnetic bees attached to the top of the display.
 The display has two main outputs:
 * The bees move around in a circle to indicate realtime changes to a Google Doc.